trimble-oss/dba-dash/Docs/FAQ.md

 The mark deleted is a soft delete operation that will hide the instance from display.
 It's possible to click "Restore" to undo this operation.
 If you want to remove the instance completely, this is a more resource intensive operation.
 You can complete this operation in SSMS:

+> **Note**
-Note: You must wait at least 24hrs after stopping the collection for an instance before you can perform a hard delete.
+>  You must wait at least 24hrs after stopping the collection for an instance before you can perform a hard delete.

 ```SQL
 /*  Find InstanceID: